KA-Huis/guides/branching-model.md

 # Branching model

 Git is a great tool to track changes made to a code base.
 It makes working in the same code base a breeze.
 While there is usually a similar flow of how code changes are going to the main branch, there are a lot of different branching models.
 The most popular is for example Git Flow, but GitHub Flow, GitLab Flow and One Flow are also available.
-These flows are usually modified to conform the situation.
+These flows are usually modified to conform the situation of the project.

 There different type of repositories.
 Some repositories contain an application that will be deployed to at least a production environment and probably some test and sandbox environments as well.
 These type of repositories have a different need than for example packages, developer tools or documentation buckets.
 Below are these types defined:
 * Application